Oh you sexy hermaphrodite lady-man ladies

 - A number of other characters have made comments about Thorne having romantic feelings towards Miles.
 Due to its deliberate ambiguity of gender, these feelings are often the subject of ridicule and disdain among some.
 Miles, who is relatively open-minded despite his very traditional upbringing, sometimes has trouble working through the ambiguities himself.
 Conversely Bel appears to be perfectly happy with its third-gender status since Betan technology is sufficiently advanced to allow any character to change genders at will.

 - From John Ringo's Legacy of the Aldenata, the Posleen.

-- James Reese's trilogy consisting of The Book of Shadows, The Book of Spirits, and The Witchery feature Herculine, a hermaphrodite with functional genitals from both genders.
+- James Reese's trilogy consisting of The Book of Shadows, The Book of Spirits, and The Witchery feature Herculine, a hermaphrodite with functional dual genitals .
 She/he is an unusual member of a Witch Species that normally gives birth to female witches and male humans.
 She/he has the powers of a witch, but is able to impregnate a human woman and father a witch daughter and a human son.

 - Sadako in the Ring novels counts twice.
-Her original body was genetically male, but with testicular feminization syndrome - her outward appearance was female, unless you took a really close look between her legs.
+Her original body had Androgen insensitivity syndrome, an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
 After her rebirth in Spiral, she describes herself as a "complete hermaphrodite" with both a womb and testicles, fully functional.